Set storage

 Expanding storage file size

-To expand the storage size on NAVER Cloud Platform console, do the following:
+To expand the storage size on the NAVER Cloud Platform console:

-4. From the storage list, select the storage to expand, and click [Storage settings] > Change storage, in that order.
+3. From the storage list, select the storage to expand, and navigate to [Storage settings] > Change storage.

-5. Enter the new size in the Storage size item on the Change storage pop-up window, and then click the OK button.
+4. Enter the new size in the Storage size item on the Change storage popup window, and click [OK].

 • The storage size is changed.
 To use the changed storage, proceed with expanding partition and file system (Linux/Windows).